Venetian Restaurant & Cichèti Bar

-Inspired by the flavors of Venice and cooked in the tradition of the region, the cuisine we feature is fresh, simply prepared fare served Venetian Cichéti style — small plates of hot and cold dishes to be shared among friends and family.
-Prepared with only the freshest ingredients available in the market, our menu is seasonal and focuses on seafood, with meat and pasta offerings as well.
-Offering spirits and wines, Pesce serves classic cocktails as well as hand-selected, quality wines from Italy and the United States.
+Inspired by the flavors and tradition of Venice, our dishes are fresh, seasonal and simply prepared.
+Served in the style of Venetian Cichèti (piatti piccoli – plates crafted to be shared), we use only the freshest ingredients available in the market.
+Our seasonal menu features seafood and shellfish, with meat and pasta offerings as well.
+Our bar features artisanal cocktails as well as hand-selected, quality wines from Italy and California.

 At Pesce, we are dedicated to serving dishes that are environmentally responsible.
-All of our seafood is sustainable; which means that the animal is abundant, well-managed, and caught or farmed in environmentally friendly ways.
+We ensure all of our seafood is abundant, well-managed and caught or farmed in environmentally friendly ways.
 We adhere to the recommendations of Seafood Watch, a seafood sustainability program from the Monterey Bay Aquarium Foundation.

 2001 Awarded the Diploma di Buona Cucina from the Accademia Italiana Della Cucina